 You can even incentivize referrals by offering a bonus or other perks to employees who bring in qualified applicants through their posts.
 However, authenticity is king on social media, so your employees’ posts should make it clear they are interested in helping the company find good talent rather than just trying to collect a bonus.

-Find your next employee with Hubstaff Talent
+Find a remote job with Hubstaff Talent

 Try it free for 14 days.